The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Experiments

 \subsection{Data}

-We use a dataset obtained from our industry partner to perform our experiments.
-This dataset includes all heterosexual users from Houston, TX that logged in between February 14 and August 14, 2020, and includes all the observable characteristics displayed in their profiles for each user in the sample, namely, their age, height, location, race, and religion.
-It also includes an attractiveness score---or simply score---that depends on the number of likes received and evaluations received in the past.\footnote{This score is measured on a scale from 0 to 10, where 10 represents the most attractive profiles and 0 the least attractive ones.} Finally, the dataset includes all the profiles that each user evaluated between February 14 and August 14, 2020, including the decisions made (like or dislike), which other profiles were displayed, and relevant timestamps.
-As a result, we have a panel of observations, and we can fully characterize each profile evaluated by each user in the sample.
+Our empirical analysis relies on a dataset provided by our industry partner.
+The sample comprises all heterosexual users located in Houston, TX, who logged in between February 14 and August 14, 2020.
+For each user, the dataset contains the observable characteristics displayed on their profiles, including age, height, location, race, and religion.
+It also includes an attractiveness score---hereafter referred to as score---constructed from the number of likes and evaluations a profile has previously received.
+In addition, the dataset records the complete set of evaluations performed by each user during the observation window, including the decision made (like or dislike), the alternative profiles displayed, and the corresponding timestamps.
+Thus, we can compute additional outcomes for each user, including their average like probability, backlog size, among others.
+Table~\ref{tab: descriptives instance} in Appendix~\ref{ec:experiments} reports descriptive statistics of the sample, including the number of users, their average score, the average number of potential matches available, their average backlog size, and their average like probabilities.
+Taken together, these features yield a panel dataset that enables a comprehensive characterization of user profiles and evaluation decisions.